bers31/bernardo.github.io/Customer_Segmentation_Supervised_Learning_Project/README.md

 ## 📖 **Project Description**

 This project implements a **supervised learning** approach for **customer segmentation** using multi-class classification techniques.
-Built as an academic project at Universitas Diponegoro, it leverages the Kaggle dataset `abisheksudarshan/customer-segmentation` to predict customer segments based on demographic and behavioral features.
+Built as an academic project at Diponegoro University, it leverages the Kaggle dataset `abisheksudarshan/customer-segmentation` to predict customer segments based on demographic and behavioral features.

 The solution addresses the critical business challenge of understanding customer behavior patterns, enabling companies to:
 - **Optimize marketing strategies** through targeted campaigns